Do you know the science-power behind simple exercise?

 By the way, Jacob is a 96 years old man still running his coffee shop in Nampa, Idaho.

-“Even a sleeping person doesn’t relax as much as a vegetable eater does.
-It’s about being alert and international in what we fuel our body,” Jacob continued.
+“Even a relaxed sleeping person doesn’t enjoy as much as a vegetable eater does.
+It’s about being proactive and intentional what we take to fuel our body.

 “We cannot do a lot of things in life.
-One thing we can do everyday that has a massive influence on our health and longevity is the decision about how to run our lifestyle.”
+One thing we can do everyday that has a massive influence on our health and longevity is the decision about how to run our lifestyle,” Jacob continued.

-Jacob’s story made me remember two very close friends of mine during my undergraduate years.
+Jacob’s story made me recall two very close friends during my graduate years at The Ohio State.

 One became a civil servant and the other an entrepreneur.